Nordix/nfqueue-loadbalancer/sctp.md

 For a multihomed SCTP association the addresses (both source and dest) are different for the paths but *the ports are always the same*.
 So for SCTP the `nfqlb` hash on ports only.
+Another possibility is to use IPv6 and the `flow label`.
+This is not yet implemented though.

 The properties, such as scalability, are the same as for tcp/udp but distribution will basically be based the on source port (since the